 As of 1st October 2015, landlords must provide an EPC to tenants before issuing a Section 21 notice to evict them.

 Legislation states that an EPC must be given to the person who becomes the tenant.
 This must be free of charge.

 Tenants’ rights to request energy efficiency improvements

 As of 1st April 2016, tenants are able to request consent from their landlords to conduct energy efficiency improvements in their properties.
 The landlord cannot unreasonably refuse content.

-However, it is the responsibility of the tenant to ensure that the works are funded.
+However, it’s the responsibility of the tenant to ensure that the works are funded.
 The intention is that no upfront costs should fall on the landlord unless the landlord wishes to contribute.